 Nutrition

 Editor’s Note: The post was originally published on January 13, 2011.
-The content and images were updated and the recipe was revised on April 17, 2022.
+The recipe was revised on April 17, 2022.
+The post was republished with a new video on April 5, 2024, and with more helpful content on December 15, 2024.

 I love this recipe so much and it’s my go-to when I crave a comforting bowl of deliciousness.
 Thank you so much!
 However, I found that the original recipe was more to my taste – this revised one is delicious, too, but is the original recipe available anywhere or could it be added to this, please? 😊